ComposableFi/composable/docs/docs/ecosystem/request-for-proposals.md

+# Request for Proposals
+Composable is aware that the DeFi community is made up of incredibly innovative people and projects.
+To promote collaboration with others to deliver the best products and services to users and the industry at large, the following requests for proposal (RFPs) are open to the public:

-# Request for Proposal: Canonical Stable Coin Design and Integration
+## RFP: Canonical Stable Coin Design and Integration

-## Introduction:
+### Introduction:

 Composable Finance is seeking proposals from qualified blockchain developers to design and integrate a **Proof-of-Concept** for a custom stablecoin for multi-chain usage